pragma-/pbot/doc/Factoids.md

 `$0` expands to the original keyword used to invoke a factoid.

 ## List variables
 You may create a factoid containing a list of quoted values.
-When this factoid is used as a `$variable` by using the `$` character, a random value will be selected from the list.
+When this factoid is used as a `$variable` a random value will be selected from the list.

 For example, first create a normal factoid.